Petar Veličković

 Alongside Pietro Liò, I am co-teaching the Geometric Deep Learning (L65) Master’s course at Cambridge.
 This is a geometry-oriented variation of the Representation Learning on Graphs and Networks (L45) course which we have delivered in 2022 and 2023, which is itself an extended version of the Graph Neural Networks module for the Advanced topics in machine learning or natural language processing (R250) course, which we have delivered in 2021.

 Alongside Michael Bronstein, Joan Bruna and Taco Cohen, I have co-taught the Geometric Deep Learning (GDL100) Master’s course for the African Master’s in Machine Intelligence, in 2021 and 2022.
-This course follows our recently released proto-book and we have made all artifacts and resources publicly available!
+This course follows our GDL proto-book and we have made all artifacts and resources publicly available!
 I have also given an adapted version of this course for the 47th Heidelberg Physics Graduate Days.

 Alongside Andrew Dudzik, Bruno Gavranović, João Guilherme Araújo and Pim de Haan, I have co-taught the Categories for AI (Cats4AI) online course, introducing category-theoretic concepts relevant to deep learning research to a diverse group of several thousand attendees.
 We have made all artifacts and resources publicly available!